Our Roots: 1979-1990

 - Commitment to responsible philanthropy

 The need to serve more families is great and growing in Rochester.
 Proton beam therapy, regenerative medicine, individualized medicine and science of health care delivery continue to drive the need for our services.
 The current House simply does not have the capacity to serve present or future needs of Mayo Clinic patient families.
-In 2016, 1,005 families were unable to stay with us because when they called, we had no rooms available..
-In the past three years, the Ronald McDonald House® of Rochester has turned away more than 3,000 families who needed our services
+In 2017, 1,079 families were unable to stay with us because when they called, we had no rooms available.
+In the past four years, the Ronald McDonald House® of Rochester has turned away more than 4,000 families who needed our services.

-To address this need, the Ronald McDonald House® of Rochester, MN continues to move forward with an expansion of the current facility along Second St. SW.
+To address this need, the Ronald McDonald House® of Rochester, Minnesota continues to move forward with an expansion of the current facility along Second Street SW.
 The House will grow from 42 to 70 rooms, allowing us to serve more families for years to come.